kubernetes/enhancements/keps/sig-apps/20190412-pdb-support-for-custom-resources-with-scale-subresource.md

 ## Motivation

 PDBs are an important tool to control the number of voluntary disruptions for workloads on Kubernetes.
-As more users start deploying custom controllers/operators based on CRDs, it is inconvenient that they cannot take advantage of PDBs.
-The scale subresource is already in use by the autoscaler and we should extend its use to PDBs.
+As more users start deploying custom controllers/operators based on CRDs (EtcdCluster, MySQLReplicaSet...), it is inconvenient that they cannot take advantage of PDBs.
+This doesn't work today because the PDB controller needs to know the desired number of replicas specified in a controller and the PDB controller only knows how to find this from the four Kubernetes workload controllers mentioned above.
+The scale subresource is already in use by the autoscaler and it provides a generic way to look up the desired number of replicas from any custom resource with a scale subresource.
+We can leverage this to support PDBs for custom controllers.

 ### Goals